cisagov/prescup-challenges/pc4/team/round2-the-party-line/README.md

 **NICE Tasks**
 - [T0041](https://niccs.cisa.gov/workforce-development/nice-framework/tasks/t0041) -  Coordinate and provide expert technical support to enterprise-wide cyber defense technicians to resolve cyber defense incidents.

+## IMPORTANT
+This challenge only partially open sourced.
+The files in the [challenge directory](./challenge/) are provided to give you a starting point if you wish to recreate the challenge on your own.
+The full version of the challenge can be played on the hosted site.

+Please follow the instructions in the [challenge directory](./challenge/) to generate additional challenge artifacts.

 ## Background

 IT administrators noticed some unexpected network traffic and unauthorized applications and services.
 Additionally, admins can't access the `enterprise-server` because one of the users changed the shared password.